hexafarms/GraphCut/readme.md

 and then compute the area of leaves.

 ## Requirements
+Run `pip install -r requrements.txt` to install all the dependencies.

-You need to install pygco to run graphic cut efficiently:
+You may build and install pygco from source to run graphic cut efficiently:
 URL: https://github.com/Borda/pyGCO